selloween/selloween.eu/content/posts/keycloak-admin-notifications.md

 ShowBreadCrumbs: false
 ---

-* You can learn more about python-keycloak here: https://pypi.org/project/python-keycloak/
-* For more information on the Keycloak Admin Rest API, visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html.
-* You can review the full source code for this guide on my GitHub repository: https://github.com/selloween/keycloak-admin-notifier.

-## Steps Overview
 To receive email notifications from Keycloak using Python and the Keycloak Admin API, we will need to perform the following steps:

 1. Authenticate with the Keycloak Admin API and fetch an access token.